jhuix/showdowns/README.md

 Type: (cdnname: string, defSheme: string, distScheme: string) => void

 A function to set cdn source when dynamically load js lib files related to more showdown diagrams extension.

-- Parameter cdnname can be selected 'local' or 'cdnjs' source.
+- Parameter cdnname can be selected 'local' or 'cdnjs' or 'jsdelivr' source.
 - Parameter defSheme is default prefix scheme string of source url.
 - Parameter distScheme is dist prefix scheme string of source url that has prefix string is '../dist/'.